Sling TV to host pay-per-view events, starting this weekend with UFC fight

 In the past, some pay-per-view events have offered the ability to watch via their website, which cord cutters could then “cast” to their TV through devices like Chromecast or Fire TV, for example.
 But this is a more clunky solution, compared with traditional cable TV.

 Meanwhile, some past HBO events were only available to pay TV subscribers, leaving the network to tell cord cutters to go watch at a bar.
-The end result is that cord cutters often turn to illegal streams instead, or VPN services to access livestreams outside their market.
+The end result is that cord cutters often turn to illegal streams instead, or VPN services to access live streams outside their market.

 UFC has been more cord cutter friendly, so it’s not surprising it’s the first to make a deal with Sling TV.
 Last year, UFC redesigned its subscription service UFC Fight Pass, making it easier to watch events on desktop and mobile.
 It also offered pay-per-view events that were accessible via the web and streaming devices.